Transurethral Resection of Bladder

 Pain that’s not controlled with medicine

-Trouble urinating or inability to urinate
+Trouble urinating or being unable to urinate

 Bloody urine for more than 48 hours